-Laser Decay Detector Overview
+Laser Decay Detector in Washington, DC

 Make way for "Minimally Invasive Dentistry."
 The Laser Decay Detector, or DIAGNOdent Cavity and Decay Finder, is the revolutionary new way to find even the smallest areas of tooth decay.
 The mouthful of words means simply that dentists no longer allow dots of decay to advance into large craters.
 Armed with the ultimate in high-tech sleuthing, they now set out to find decay at the earliest possible moment.
 By using this new technology, the highly skilled dentists at Washington Center for Dentistry are able to target and treat all of a patient’s small problem areas before they turn into larger issues that require more complicated and more expensive procedures.